 1953 – Always the Young Strangers, an autobiography covering the first 20 years of Sandburg’s life, is published.
 He receives the Poetry Society of America gold medal.

 1953-58 – Sandburg writes prolifically and travels the country lecturing, reading poetry, and singing.
-In 1954 the one-volume Abraham Lincoln: The Prairie Years and The War Years, is published.
-In 1956 the first of many U.S. schools named after him opens in Harvard, Illinois.
+In 1954, the one-volume Abraham Lincoln: The Prairie Years and The War Years, is published.
+In 1956, the first of many U.S. schools named after him opens in Harvard, Illinois.

 1959 – He delivers the Lincoln Day address on February 12 before a joint session of Congress.
 As the cultural envoy of the State Department, Sandburg travels to Russia with Edward Steichen.
 He and Steichen represent the United States at The Family of Man exhibition in Moscow.
 Sandburg travels to Sweden and receives the Litteris et Artibus medal from King Gustav.